JolanDUBOIS/ecmwf-utils/README.md

 - `--level` : level type (only `surface` is implemented)
 - `--query-path` : path to the query JSON
 - `--landing-path` : path to the folder where retrieved data files are saved (overrides `LANDING_PATH` env variable)
+- `--config-path` : path to the configuration file to use.
+Overrides the default config path (`./config/config.yml`).
 - `--dry-run` : simulate retrievals without finalizing saved entries
 - `--skip-cost`: skip the cost query step entirely.
 - `--skip-query`: skip the actual data retrieval (no save occurs, even if `--dry-run` is not set).